BarryWebster/web-Sprint-Challenge-User-Interface-and-Git/README.md

 5. Explain why git is valuable to a team of developers.

-Because it allows a team of developers to keep track of each other's progress.
+Git is valuable to a team of developers because it keeps track of changes in any given project and can be viewed by everyone in the team.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.